Recital

 NEC's students meet one-on-one each week with a faculty artist to perfect their craft.
 As each one leaves NEC to make their mark in the performance world, they present a full, professional recital that is free and open to the public.
 It's your first look at the artists of tomorrow.
 Sydney Scarlett '25 studies Violin with

-Recital: Maureen Sheehan '25 MM, Violin
+Recital: Maureen Sheehan '25 MM, Viola

 Pierce Hall

 NEC's students meet one-on-one each week with a faculty artist to perfect their craft.
 As each one leaves NEC to make their mark in the performance world, they present a full, professional recital that is free and open to the public.
 It's your first look at the artists of tomorrow.
-Maureen Sheehan '25 MM studies Violin with
+Maureen Sheehan '25 MM studies Viola with

 Recital: Nan Ni '26 DMA, Piano